ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-17. What is the trade-off between LightGBM's speed and memory consumption?
+Q. What is the trade-off between LightGBM's speed and memory consumption?

 <details><summary><b>Answer</b></summary>